 Many scholars believe that Mark wrote his gospel in Rome, in the mid-sixties of the first century A.D.
 During that time Nero was the Roman emperor, and he was the one who launched the first great persecution of Christians.
 It happened after the great fire of Rome; the rumour went around that Nero had started the fire for his own amusement, and he needed a convenient scapegoat, so he blamed the Christians.
 “You know those Christians”, he said; “They’re always telling us that the world is going to end in fire!
 They’re the ones who did it!”
 And so began a terrible time for the church in Rome.
 Christians were hung on poles, covered in pitch and set on fire as torches to light Nero’s processions.
 They were crucified, as Jesus had been crucified.
 They were thrown into the arena to be torn apart by lions.
 It seems likely that Peter and Paul both died in this persecution.

 Mark wrote his gospel in the context of this time of great suffering.
 Part of his job in writing the story of Jesus must have been to make sense of what the Christians were going through.
 We can be sure that many of them were tempted to lose their faith.
-If they really had been adopted into God’s family, as Paul had taught them, then why was God letting the Romans do this to them?
+Why was God letting the Romans do this to them?
 Was Jesus really Lord, or was he powerless to help them?
 And shouldn’t they take up the sword and defend themselves?

 You can be sure that when Mark reminded his first readers of the words of Jesus about denying yourself, taking up your cross and following Jesus, he had their suffering in mind.
-When he reminded them of Jesus’ words – “If you hang onto your life you’ll lose it, but if you lose your life for me you’ll save it” - he knew that many of them were in danger of losing their lives for the sake of Jesus and the gospel.
-He was reminding them that Jesus walked the way of the Cross, the way of loving your enemies and allowing them to kill you rather than retaliate, and that he had called his followers to do the same thing, because we believe in a God who loves his enemies and causes the sun and rain to fall on the good and bad alike.
+He knew that many of them were in danger of losing their lives for the sake of Jesus and the gospel.
+He was reminding them that Jesus walked the way of the Cross, the way of loving your enemies, and he had called his followers to do the same thing, because we believe in a God who loves his enemies and causes the sun and rain to fall on the good and bad alike.

 So what is this story teaching us about who Jesus is, and what he is asking of us who follow him?

-So here we have the two revered figures, who together represent Israel’s scriptures, standing there with Jesus.
-These disciples loved their Master, but I’m pretty sure that until now it had never entered their mind that he could possibly be greater than Moses and Elijah and the scriptures they represented.
+Here we have Moses and Elijah, these two revered figures from Israel’s past, standing on the mountain with Jesus.
+These disciples loved their Master, but I’m pretty sure that until now it had never entered their mind that he could possibly be greater than Moses and Elijah.
 To put it another way, they would not have expected the voice from heaven to say, ‘This is my Beloved Son; listen to him’, but rather, ‘Here are the Law and the Prophets; listen to them!’

 Nonetheless, the voice from heaven points not to Moses and Elijah, but to Jesus.
 Mark wants us to understand that he is the one the Law and the Prophets have been pointing to.
 In his life and teaching he fulfils the Law, and the Prophets foretold his coming.
 The Old Testament scriptures told the story of God’s people, and he is the climax the story has been leading to.
 So honour Moses and Elijah, yes, and the scriptures they represent, but ‘listen to him’ – listen to Jesus, the Messiah, the Son of God.